robparrott/version-control-workshop/seealso.rst

 More information
 ================

-We have compiled a list of helpful or interesting links related to Git and to version control in general:
+We have compiled a list of links related to Git and to version control in
+general:

 - http://delicious.com/seas_ircs/versioncontrol